8. Convolutions on Steroids

 1. Block the input batch \(X\) and the weight matrix \(W\) in the unit tests of a new backend mini_dnn::backend::Conv2dAtenBlocked.
 Use the file name Conv2dAtenBlocked.test.cpp for your unit tests.

 2. Pass the blocked tensors to mini_dnn::backend::Conv2dAtenBlocked::forward and implement the forward pass by calling ATen for the small matrix multiplications.
-This means that you have to call at::matmul to sum the individual contributions of the \((b_k \times Q) = (b_k \times b_c) (b_c \times Q)\) matrix multiplications.
-Keep in mind that we are writing our efficient implementations assuming column-major storage of all involved small matrices.
-Make sure that you precisely understand the individual contribution of one of the matrix multiplications to the overall Conv2d operation before tackling the implementation.
+This means that you need to call at::matmul to sum the individual contributions of the \((b_k \times Q) = (b_k \times b_c) (b_c \times Q)\) matrix multiplications.
+Note that we write our efficient implementations assuming column-major storage of all involved small matrices.
+Make sure that you precisely understand the individual contribution of each matrix multiplication to the overall Conv2d operation before your start with the implementation.

 8.3.
 Small JITted GEMMs and Operator Fusion